RobertMyersCloud/RobertMyersCloud/README.md

 My work sits at the intersection of:
 - FinOps cost governance
 - IT financial management
-- cloud platform behavior (Azure-first)
+- Cloud platform behavior (Azure-first)
-- audit-ready documentation and decision trails
+- Audit-ready documentation and decision trails

 This profile showcases **how cost decisions are made, explained, approved, and retained** — not just how dashboards look.